effector/effector/docs/api/effector-vue/Vue.md

 #### Arguments

-1. `expOrFn` (_string | Function_): The expression only accepts dot-delimited paths.
+1. `expOrFn` (_string | Function_): Expression only accepts dot-delimited paths.
 For more complex expressions, use a function instead.
 2. `options`? (_Object_)
   - `deep`? (_boolean_)
   - `immediate`? (_boolean_)